SandorGyorfi/ShopMaster/readme.md

 ## Testing Analysis and Results

-In this section, we provide a detailed analysis of the testing process for the "ShopMaster" application.
+In this section, I provide a detailed analysis of the testing process for the "ShopMaster" application.
 The application was tested using the Pytest framework, allowing for efficient and comprehensive testing of its various components and functionalities.

 ### Testing Approach